JoshuaStorm/meetable/README.md

 ## May 4, 2017 (Group Meeting)
 - David - display dates in a better way, sanitize inputs, make mobile devices see only "day" view in fullCalendar, login page

+## May 3, 2017 (Shayan)
+- Added functionality for start/before after a certain time.
+- Decided to implement this using busyTimes, and added a function for recurring busy times in case we want to add that feature in the future

+## May 2, 2017 (Shayan)
+- Discovered huge bug in `findOverlap`.
+Previously was calculated by determing whether an available time fits within another available time.
+However this doesn't consider the case where two avaialble times are overlapping.
+- Fixed aforementioned bug
+- This fix causes some duplicate meeting times.
+Pushed proposed fix that should work.
+Replicating duplicates is a bit hard, will monitor tests to look out for this.

 ## May 1, 2017 (David)
 - Finally fixed the issue where we weren't automatically refreshing access tokens when possible